 North Carolina

-Specific details in regards to Chatham County, North Carolina
+Specific details regarding Chatham County, North Carolina

 Hipcamp collects and remits Occupancy Tax for all bookings of physical structures made in Chatham County.
 As a North Carolina based host, it is possible that there are state or other local occupancy taxes that you may be required to collect and remit to the appropriate agency.